 How many deaths will it take ‘til he knows that too many people have died?[ii]

 We need to speak about it, write about it, and shout it out.
 We can no longer stay quiet.
 We can’t.
-To stay silent at the sight of injustice is to negatively contribute to injustice.
-To effortlessly and piously proclaim Jesus as the answer to all the evils around is to purge ourselves of the responsibility to act.
+To stay silent at the sight of injustice is to indirectly contribute to injustice.
+To effortlessly and, as in most cases, piously proclaim Jesus as the answer to all the evils around is to purge ourselves of the responsibility to act.
 To continue to observe lent having our lives at the center of our consciousness is to disregard the meaning of spirituality.
 If we are not disturbed, saddened or angered by the events taking place, our observance of lent is meaningless, our spirituality is a sham and it is better for us to fast from lent.

 What then is our Lenten ethic – engagement or detachment?